logicguy1/School-tasks/README.md

 - Basic Python
   File Read: We read a file :o
   Alkohol: Are you allowed to drink?
-  DictTest: Here we played around with dictionarries
+  DictTest: Here we played around with dictionaries
-  Fibonacchi: We did the fibonacchi sequence, both using a loop and recursive
+  Fibonacchi: We did the fibonacchi sequence, using both a loop and recursive method
-  Ordbog: We created a dictionarry to keep track of words
+  Ordbog: We created a dictionary to keep track of words
   RandomElev: Choose a random student from a list

 - Cryptography